Lake Village Museum

 Glastonbury Abbey information

+The abbey even has an Arthurian connection.
 In the 12th century, monks supposedly uncovered a tomb in the abbey grounds inscribed Hic iacet sepultus inclitus rex arturius in insula avalonia , or 'Here lies buried the renowned King Arthur in the Isle of Avalon'.
-Inside the tomb were two entwined skeletons, supposedly those of Arthur and his wife Guinevere; the bones were reburied beneath the altar in 1278, but were lost following the abbey's destruction.
+Inside the tomb were two entwined skeletons, supposedly those of Arthur and his wife Guinevere.
+The bones were reburied beneath the altar in 1278, but were lost following the abbey's destruction.